 The College's Title IX Coordinator, Catherine Berryman, is also available to students and employees as an immediate resource.
 Talking with the Title IX Coordinator about a specific incident of sexual misconduct constitutes a report under this Policy to which the College must respond.
 However, general conversations or questions about Hamilton's processes can remain private [see "Privacy of Resources"].
 The Title IX Coordinator can provide information about all resources available to individuals who have experienced Sexual Misconduct, including where to obtain emergency mental health services and health care.
 The Title IX Coordinator can review and determine the immediate academic and administrative accommodations that can be made to protect a Hamilton community member who has experienced Sexual Misconduct.
 The Title IX Coordinator can also advise about options for reporting, including the option to report to local law enforcement, to initiate the on-campus resolution procedures, to do both, or to do neither.
 The Title IX Coordinator will provide guidance and assistance through the process of reporting on- and/or off-campus.
 She can be reached at 315-859-4020 or after hours through the Dean on Call (reached through Campus Safety at 315-859-4000).
 In addition to the protective measures previously described, the Title IX Coordinator or their designee will determine whether interim interventions and protective measures should be implemented and, if so, take steps to implement the protective measures as soon as possible.
 Examples of interim protective measures include, but are not limited to: a College order of no contact, residence hall relocation, adjustment of course schedules, a leave of absence, or reassignment to a different supervisor or position.
 These remedies may be applied to one, both, or multiple parties involved.
-Violations of the Title IX Coordinator's directives and/or protective measures will constitute related violations that may lead to additional disciplinary action.
-Protective measures imposed may be temporary pending the results of an investigation or may be permanent as determined by the Title IX Coordinator.
+Violations of the Title IX Coordinator.